dyladan/dyladan.me/posts/shuffle.md

     return "".join(input)
 ```

+If you can already see the problem with this code then congratulations, you
-This code works by iterating through the list and swapping the current element
+don't need to read the rest of this post.
+This code works by iterating through
+the list and swapping the current element with another random element.
+If you
-with another random element.
-If you are not familiar with shuffle algorithms it
+are not familiar with shuffle algorithms it may be difficult to see where this
-may be difficult to see where this code is broken.
-The break is so subtle that
+code is broken.
+The break is so subtle that it may go years without being
-it may go years without being detected.
-First, let's see what happens when we
+detected.
+First, let's see what happens when we run it.
-run it.

 ```python
 # Create a counter object